7 Simple Ways to Improve Your Sleep

 #2 Move daily

 One of the main factors that impacts your ability to sleep well is how much energy you’ve exerted during the day.
 So get in some exercise, whether an easy walk, a trip to the gym, or anything in between.
+It doesn’t have to be anything crazy or intense.
+Just move your body.

 #3 Calm your monkey mind